 - Email notifications - e-mail notification is sent when data is changed in this custom field

 - Do not export - this custom field will be removed from exported data

 - A computed custom field from a filter that is computed from a computed custom field from a filter cannot be applied (will not be processed).

-- Custom fields of Lookup and File type cannot be edited via quick edit or modal view but only in task detail.
+- A lookup-type custom field cannot be edited via quick edit or modal view but only in task detail.

 - When enabling Multiple values option in combination with dependent custom fields, it would work too but the value would be shown doubled (or tripled, according to the field setting).
 That's why we do not recommend using Multiple values along with dependent custom fields.